Discover scenic drives, great salt lakes, and kid-friendly ski resorts....Read More

 Keep M&M’s (or something comparable) in your back pocket (not literally) as a secret weapon.
 If the kids start to fall apart and need a boost, you can use these as a backup to lift their spirits.

-Visit your ski resort website and purchase your passes online.
+Visit your ski resort website (to select a great ski resort vetted by other parents visit Gowhee.com) and purchase your passes online.
 They’ll mail them to you!
 Make sure you get your picture uploaded ASAP, otherwise the process is delayed.
 Upon arriving at your ski resort, you’ll see the line for passes and be thankful you were proactive.
 Keep your pass in a jacket pocket, for easy access (kids’ in their jacket pocket) and you’ll be able to walk into the resort when you arrive.
 Otherwise, you’re standing in line, in the cold, with restless kids.
 People, especially kids, have a threshold for being outside in the cold and you don’t want to waste your time waiting in line.

 Make plans for hot cocoa.
 As adults, sometimes the après-ski is half the fun of the ski day, and kids can appreciate it just as much as we do.
 They might even need it more than we do.
 Plan for hot cocoa at the ski resort or even back at your Airbnb or hotel room.
 Pair it with a side of fries at the resort (or another one of your kid’s favorite foods) to boost their mood after their long day on the mountain or hill.
 Let them know this is the plan; it will help keep them in good spirits and give them something to look forward to if they’re cold, tired, and frustrated.